 The goal of the Halmos College of Natural Sciences and Oceanography's Masters of Science Degree Programs is to provide a scientifically-based, credible, holistic and timely introduction and knowledge of key ecological and socio-environmental issues.

-Students can complete a degree program in a minimum of 1.5 years of full-time study and a maximum 5 years of part-time study.
+Students can complete a degree program in a minimum of 2 years of full-time study and a maximum 5 years of part-time study.

-The Thesis track requires a minimum of 39 credits.
-This includes five 3-credit core classes, five 3-credit specialty courses, and at least nine credits of master's thesis research.
-The number of thesis research credits above the minimum is dependent upon the length of time needed to complete the thesis research, which may be more than the typical minimum three terms.
-The final thesis is formally defended in an open defense that includes the student's advisory committee.
+Once a student starts registering for capstone or thesis course credits, they cannot stop registering for credits until the project is completed and defended.
+The number of research credits above the minimum is dependent upon the length of time needed to complete the research, which may be more than the typical minimum of two terms.
+The completed research project is presented in an open defense that includes the student's advisory committee.